Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 All This, And Heaven Too (1940), 140 minutes, D: Anatole Litvak

-An elaborate, melodramatic,19th century period production, set in France, based upon Rachel Lyman Field's novel about a real-life murder case.
-A French nobleman Duke De Praslin (Charles Boyer) enters into a scandalous loving relationship with the governess of his children, Henriette Deluzy Desportes (Bette Davis).
-His sultry Duchesse (Barbara O'Neil) wife is insanely jealous and resentful of the kindly and loving Henriette, although she is uncaring about her own children.
-Accused of having an affair, the Duke and the governess become prime suspects after the Duchesse is murdered - Henriette is considered his accomplice.
-To save her and the French government (because of his associations with the French king) from further embarrassment, the Duke takes poison and assumes full responsibility for the crime.
+An elaborate, overly-long melodramatic,19th century period production from Warner Bros., set in France, and based upon Rachel Lyman Field's novel about a scandalous and tragic real-life murder case in Europe.
+A philandering French nobleman Duc de Praslin (Charles Boyer) entered into a loving relationship with the governess of his children, Henriette Deluzy-Desportes (Bette Davis).
+His sultry and cold wife Duchesse de Praslin (Barbara O'Neil) was insanely jealous and resentful of the kindly and loving Henriette and the affair that was occurring, although she was uncaring about her own four children.
+Henriette was fired from her governess position, due to the Duchesse's vindictive nature, and denied a letter of recommendation, leaving Henriette unemployed.
+The debonair Duke and his governess became prime suspects after the Duchesse was murdered by the enraged Duc - and Henriette was considered his accomplice.
+To save her and the French government (because of his associations with the French king Louis-Philippe) from further embarrassment, the Duke suicidally took poison and assumed full responsibility for the crime.
+Henriette was released from prison without evidence to hold her, and she emigrated for refuge to the US (where she told her story in flashback) as a French teacher in NY's Miss Haines School.

 The Bank Dick (1940), 73 minutes, D: Eddie Cline

 A great classic W. C. Fields comedy, with wonderful sight gags and one-liners.
-A drunken, unemployed no-account, henpecked husband in Lompoc, California - Egbert Souse (W. C. Fields) - inadvertently foils a bank robbery, and is rewarded for his accidental heroism with a position as a bank guard inside the bank.
-His most frequent visits are to the Black Pussy Cat Cafe for stiff drinks.
-Hilarious, bumbling antics, concluding with another bank robbery and car chase, with Egbert taken as hostage.
+Fields (in his last major film role) credited himself as screenwriter Mahatma Kane Jeeves (similar to "My hat, my cane, Jeeves!").
+A drunken, unemployed no-account, henpecked husband in Lompoc, California (pronounced Lompoke) - Egbert Souse (W. C. Fields) (pronounced "Soo-zay") - inadvertently foiled a bank robbery in town, and was rewarded for his accidental heroism with an in-bank position as a guard (or "dick"-detective) by grateful bank president Mr. Skinner (Pierre Watkin).
+Egbert's most frequent visits were to the Black Pussy Cat Cafe for stiff drinks.
+Egbert was conned by J. Frothingham Waterbury (Russell Hicks) to fund a flimsy mining operation, Beefsteak Mines.
+He convinced bank clerk Og Oggilby (Grady Sutton) - his future son-in-law, the dim-witted fiancee of his daughter Myrtle (Una Merkel), to embezzle $500.
+And then he had to avoid having auditing bank examiner J. Pinkerton Snoopington (Franklin Pangborn) discover his crime by slipping him a drink.
+Hilarious, bumbling antics ensue, concluding with another bank robbery and a classic car chase sequence, with Egbert taken as hostage.

 Fantasia (1940), 120 minutes, D: Ben Sharpsteen and Disney